 Typically, they are supplied by multiple feeders from arteries that supply the relevant part of the meninges and regional scalp vessels that often give transosseous branches:

 Diagnosis can be difficult on non-contrast CT but should be thought of when an intracranial hemorrhage is in an unusual location or age group.
-With contrast and particularly CT angiography a diagnosis can often be made if care is taken.
-Findings that may be evident:
+With contrast, particularly with CT angiography, a diagnosis can often be made if care is taken.
+Findings that may be evident include:

 On routine non-vascular imaging, the diagnosis can be difficult in patients without retrograde leptomeningeal venous drainage although sometimes enlarged arterial feeders or dilated pial vessels in the subarachnoid space, best seen on T2 weighted imaging can be a clue to the diagnosis.

 MR angiography is, however, fairly sensitive and specific with both time-of-flight angiography and time-resolved angiography able to imply or directly visualize arteriovenous shunting into dural sinuses or cortical veins as well delineating enlarged feeding arteries 8,9.

 When interpreting time-of-flight angiography, care must be taken, however, to avoid misinterpreting superiorly flowing venous blood as arterialized flow.
 This is particularly an issue in the left jugular bulb where retrograde (cranial) venous flow can ascend into the sigmoid sinus and inferior petrosal sinus mimicking arteriovenous shunting 10.

 In patients with retrograde leptomeningeal venous drainage, edema is present in approximately half of the patients, although it may also be seen in patients who do not have retrograde leptomeningeal drainage on angiography 3.
 These regions of white matter edema may also enhance and are indicative of an aggressive fistula with a high rate of hemorrhage 3.